Home Recipes Ingredients Search Appetizer Breakfast Pastry Cake Desserts Main Course Side Dish About Contact

 Instructions

-1. Microwave cookie butter in a mug for 10 seconds.
+1. Microwave the cookie butter in a mug for 10 seconds, holding back about 2 teaspoons for the top.

 2. Add the milk, oil and vanilla.
 Stir until smooth.

-3. Add the flour, baking powder and salt.
+3. Add the flour, sugar, baking powder and salt.
 Mix until there are no dry spots.

 Tips & notes

-• Do not overmix - it will keep the cake light.
+• Do not overmix, it keeps the cake light.

 • Microwave time can be adjusted slightly depending on the wattage.